christianmlong/2015-pyramid-class/pyramid_slides_chapter_2.rst

     ===============================================================================
 .. note::

     We are using the ``pcreate`` command line utility to make us a new Pyramid project with a lot of the configuration already filled in for us.
 This project will use SQLAlchemy to interact with its data store.
-The name of the new project is pyramid_todo.
+The name of the new project is eleventodo.

     Pyramid sets up a lot of new files, then prints its rather passive-agressive tagline.